-I am an highly committed lab citizen striving to improve the professional environment.
-Some of relevant activities are, for example:
+I am a highly committed lab citizen striving to improve the professional environment.
+Some of the relevant activities are, for example:

 - since 2017, member of the Equality Diversity and Inclusiveness Governance Group of the School of Clinical Medicine.
-While willing to do more, I am currently assisting the group for data mining employment information, supporting policies to improve representation of women at conferences, and outreach activities.
+While willing to do more, I am currently assisting the group for data mining employment information, supporting policies to improve the representation of women at conferences and outreach activities.

-- since 2011, I direct the Imaging Facilities at the Hutchison/MRC Research Centre advising the imaging facility manager and with a direct involvement in bidding and procuring equipment through capital bids and EU tenders (totaling several millions), and in major infrastructural refurbishments.
+- since 2011, I direct the Imaging Facilities at the Hutchison/MRC Research Centre advising the imaging facility manager and with direct involvement in bidding and procuring equipment through capital bids and EU tenders (totalling several million), and in major infrastructural refurbishments.